szeort/async-migrator/README.md

 # Use cases
-A typical use case, for example, is a sync program using _fiber_, _fibers_, or _fibrous_.
+A typical use case, for example, is a sync program using _fibers_ or _fibrous_.
 Since they are not working in Node 16+, this implies a big problem to JS projects willing to run on Node 16+.
 There's a good logical reason for these packages to not be supported by Node.js anymore: the **async-await** programming model is implemented in Node 16+ and works like a charm.

-The **async-await** programming model gives the development experience of a sync programs - short, logical workflow, no callbacks, without complex workarounds like using _fiber_/_fibers_, and without killing performace blocking sync functions.
+The **async-await** programming model gives the development experience of a sync programs - short, logical workflow, no callbacks, without complex workarounds like using _fibers_/_fibrous_, and without killing performace with blocking sync functions.

 Another use case could be to replace a blocking sync function (which is blocking in C-layer) with an async-await function.
 For example:
 * *fs.readFile* - this function has a callback